 It is a pleasure to welcome you as a new undergraduate to the Department of Biology and Biochemistry.
 The aim of this handbook is to provide you with useful information about the University and the Department and to provide a guide to your chosen degree course.
-This handbook contains the correct details for the programmes and units in 2017/8.
-However, in future years you should look at the online version of this handbook on the Department of Biology and Biochemistry (Undergraduate) Moodle course for the most up to date information:
+In future years you should look at the online version of this handbook on the Department of Biology and Biochemistry (Undergraduate) Moodle course for the most up to date information: <http://moodle.bath.ac.uk/course/view.php?id=1732>.

-<http://moodle.bath.ac.uk/course/view.php?id=1732>.